hogbergmarkus/pythonic-hangman/README.md

   The next stage of the hangman is drawn, they lose a life, and letter gets added to used letters.

+  This is useful to see game progress, and the hangman drawing is a nice visual effect.

 ![User guess incorrect](documentation/images/user_guess_incorrect.png)

 - If the user guesses a letter that is in the word, the game tells them they were correct.

   No new hangman is drawn, they keep all their lives, letter gets added to used letters.

+  This shows game progression.

 ![User guess correct](documentation/images/user_guess_correct.png)